What is bioinformatics?

 Bioinformatics methods are also used in research on the cellular organization.
 Primarily they focus on the development of algorithms and tools related to the processing of results from various types of microscopic imaging techniques.

-The results of these studies lead to such information like the location of individual RNA nad proteins molecules in specific cell compartments or about the identification of interactions within chromosomes.
+The results of these studies lead to such information like the location of individual RNA nad proteins molecules in specific celluar compartments and the identification of interactions within chromosomes.

-All the fields mentioned above are not a complete list of bioinformatics topics.
-It is still a very young and dynamic discipline, constantly entering new research areas.
+The fields mentioned above are not a complete list of bioinformatics topics.
+It is still a very young and dynamic discipline, constantly expanding to new research areas.
 Bioinformatics not only uses typically computational methods, but also stimulate the development of new high-throughput experimental techniques that generate terabytes of data.

-A separate area of bioinformatics work is the development of new algorithms and tools (software, databases, workflow systems) that facilitate and automate the work with bioinformatics data.
+A separate area of bioinformatics work is the development of new algorithms and tools (software, databases, workflow systems) which facilitate and automate work with bioinformatics data.

 Bioinformatics is currently an independent and rapidly developing scientific discipline used not only in basic research, but also in diagnostics, medicine (including personalized medicine), pharmacology, and pharmacotherapy.

 It is a huge field for both scientists and researchers as well as algorithmics engineers and programmers.
-Everything indicates that in the future we can expect further biomedical breakthroughs that will be based on the achievements of bioinformatics.
+Everything indicates that in the future we can expect further biomedical breakthroughs that will be based on achievements in bioinformatics.